dlu-ch/dlb/doc/faq.rst

 Most of them implement the functionality of Make in a more readable descriptive language and improve the modularity and the ability to split large projects into smaller ones.

 See :ref:`here <manual-explicit-is-better-than-implicit>` why a descriptive language is not the best approach to describe a build process.

 Examples are:

+- Rōnin_ (Python, Ninja file generator) + Ninja_ (clean and fast backend for a high-level build system)
 - `Apache Ant <https://ant.apache.org/>`_ (XML, Java-centric)
 - https://pypi.org/project/doit/ (Python)
 - https://mesonbuild.com/ (Python)